brownie2648/splat-3-community-edition/README.md

 # splat-3-community-edition
-Public latest stable release of the Splatoon 3 - Community Edition mod (It is recommended to download from the "main" branch instead!).
+Public latest stable release of the Splatoon 3 - Community Edition mod.

 The Splatoon 3 - Community Edition mod is a mod that breathes new life into Splatoon 3.
 It has completley new and original kits, voted in by the members of the Official Discord Server (https://discord.gg/tvPHEswye5), Balance Changes (Perfect jump accuracy Blasters, 90 damage Brella, lower Reefslider endlag, etc.), and monthly tournaments!